Spec Sanders: Professional career

 Sanders had been the sixth overall pick of the 1942 NFL draft, but he had instead elected to serve in World War II.
 He served in the United States Navy for two years before playing football for North Carolina Pre-Flight.
 After the war ended, he went back to Texas to finish his degree.

 Four years later, at the age of 28, he returned to football with the newly formed All-America Football Conference.
 Sanders would serve in a variety of positions for the New York Yankees, playing tailback, defensive back, and punter, while starting nine of 13 games.
 He ran 140 times for 709 yards for six touchdowns, all of which were league highs.
 He also caught 17 passes for 259 yards for three touchdowns.
 In quarterback duty, he threw 33-of-79 for 411 yards with four touchdowns to nine interceptions.
 He also made 33 punts for 1,208 yards while recording two interceptions on defense, one of which he returned 50 yards for a touchdown.
 He also returned 30 punt/kick returns for 652 yards and two combined touchdowns, one of them being a 103-yard touchdown.
 In total, he had 1,691 all-purpose yards with sixteen touchdowns.
 That year, the Yankees prevailed as the top team of the Eastern Division and won the right to play in the AAFC Championship.
 Facing the Cleveland Browns in Cleveland, he ran 14 times for 55 yards and one touchdown that gave the Yankees a 9–7 lead.
 He also returned two kicks for 52 yards while making a 45-yard punt.
 However, the Browns pulled away with a 14–9 win on a late Otto Graham touchdown pass.

 Sanders had an even better year in 1947.
 He played tailback, quarterback, punter, punt/kickoff returner and defensive back.
 Consequently, he led the league in carries (231), yards (1,432), and touchdowns (18).
 He threw 93-of-171 for 1,442 yards with 14 touchdowns to 17 interceptions, he punted 46 times for 1,938 yards and he recorded three interceptions while returning 28 total punt/kicks for 757 yards with one touchdown.
 In total, he recorded 2,265 all-purpose yards.
 No player would have as many rushing touchdowns as Sanders until Jim Taylor in 1962, while Jim Brown wouldn't break his rushing yard record until 1958.
-His greatest game came on October 24, when he faced Chicago Rockets.
-He ran 24 times for 250 yards - despite being pulled from the game in the third quarter, a pro record that would not be touched until O. J. Simpson broke it over 25 years later.
+His greatest game came on October 24, when he faced the Chicago Rockets.
+He ran 24 times for 250 yards before he was pulled from the game in the third quarter.
+This was a pro football record for yards that would not be touched until O. J. Simpson broke it in 1973.
 The Yankees returned to the AAFC Championship game again after being the top team in the Eastern Division.
 Sanders ran the ball 12 times for 40 yards while throwing 7-of-17 for 89 yards and one interception and returning a kick 32 yards.
 The Browns, like the year before however, won 14–3.